logzio/logzio_aws_serverless/python3/amplify/README.md

 4. On the **Create Policy** page, select the **JSON** tab.
    ![JSON-tab](img/json-tab.png)

-5. On A JSON tab please fill in JSON with your parameters
+5. Fill in JSON with your parameters as follows:

 ```
 {